alicechang29/what-i-learned/notes/UNIX/Unix.md

 ## Cat Command
-- concatenates files and sends to the screen (shell window)
+- concatenates files and sends to the screen (shell window)  - prints content of file in terminal
 - `cat ~/ <filepath>`
 	-  The tilde character (~) is Unix shorthand for your home directory.